Kevin Greene, Former Pittsburgh Steelers LB And Hall Of Famer, Dies At 58

-PITTSBURGH (KDKA) — Former Pittsburgh Steeler Kevin Greene has died at the age of 58, the Pro Football Hall of Fame announced Monday.
+PITTSBURGH (KDKA/AP) — Former Pittsburgh Steeler Kevin Greene has died at the age of 58, the Pro Football Hall of Fame announced Monday.

 “The entire Pro Football Hall of Fame family mourns the passing of Kevin Greene,” said Hall of Fame President and CEO David Baker in a statement.
 “I regarded him as a personal friend and a true Hall of Famer in every sense.
 He possessed the most incredible can-do attitude of anyone I ever met.
 He was a great player, but more than that, he was a great man.
 Our thoughts and prayers are with Kevin’s wife, Tara, and their entire family.
 We will forever keep his legacy alive to serve as inspiration for future generations.
 The Hall of Fame flag will be flown at half-staff in Kevin’s memory.”